 Section 5:

-Any Commissioner may second any motion, provided that he/she has not offered the motion pursuant to Section 3 herein.
-Alternately, the Chairperson may declare a motion dead for lack of second.
+Any commissioner may second any motion, provided that he/she has not offered the motion pursuant to Section 3 herein.
+Alternately, the Chair may declare a motion dead for lack of second.

 Section 6:

 A second shall be required prior to the Commission’s voting on any motion; however, a second shall not be construed as an indication of how the member offering the second intends to vote.